iota-community/layerzero-oft-v2-utils/README_OFT_deployment.md

 Set the following config params in the file `.env`:

 - `erc20TokenAddress`: the existing ERC20 token contract address on Sepolia EVM as src chain
-- `lzEndpointOnSrcChain`: LZ endpoint contract address on Sepolia EVM as src chain.
+- `lzEndpointOnCurrentChain`: LZ endpoint address on the current chain.

 Run the cmd: